You can reach Touching Well by mobile: 0794 227 6538, or via our new landline 0115 648 9636, or the contact form.

 In 2013 I embarked on a series of belly-related training, starting with the Self Care course of Arvigo Techniques of Maya Abdominal Therapy™.

 They practically begged me (and my friend and colleague Jackie) to go on to practitioner's level, which I was planning to do anyway.
 I first looked at this during my pregnancy massage training many moons ago, but was put off by the cost.
 It is a big investment, but at least I can now train in England rather than Belize.
 I continued Arvigo training with the Practitioner, Certification and Pregnancy course.
 (But Belize is calling, anyway).

 I have also been at a "Love Your Guts" seminar, the first of three.
 We looked at, and worked on, all the layers of our belly, from the skin to the muscles in front of the spine, plus breath, lymphatic and energy work.
 Very powerful!
 The next two Love Your Guts seminars are specifically on the digestive system and the pelvis.
-Unfortunately there is no date scheduled yet - but I hear that there are two courses in 2017.
+Unfortunately there is no date scheduled yet.